 Upon arrival of the first unit, the officer of that unit will perform a size up of the scene, determine number of patients, severity of injuries, and call for additional resources as necessary.
-The officer shall establish command and shall remain in charge of this incident until relieved by a higher ranking officer.
+The officer shall establish command and shall remain in charge of this incident until command is transferred.